 - Proactively address conservation challenges,

-- Connect people to nature and conservation through recreation and stewardship,
+- Engage communities through recreation and stewardship,

 - Deliver science that informs Washington’s most pressing fish and wildlife questions, and

 - Move WDFW toward operational and environmental excellence.

 In 2019, under the directions of the Fish and Wildlife Commission and WDFW Director Kelly Susewind, the Department began an effort craft the plan based on the diverse perspectives of stakeholders, partners, and employees.
 If adopted, the plan will help the department to guide collaboration, policy and funding decisions.